 - ½ teaspoon garam masala

 - Warm ghee in a Dutch oven over medium heat.
-Add the onions and sauté until golden brown and caramelized, for about 20-25 minutes.
+Add the onions and sauté until golden brown and caramelized, for 20-25 minutes.

 - Cook low and slow.
 Unlike many recipes, this one has a range for the cooking time.
 The goat and lamb take longer to become tender.